adjtomo/seisflows/docs/getting_started_chinook.rst

 2) Install or load adjTomo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You have two options here for grabbing the adjTomo softwater suite.
-Easiest
+1) Easiest
 would be to load a pre-installed Conda environment:

 .. code:: bash

     conda activate /import/c1/ERTHQUAK/bhchow/REPOS/miniconda3/envs/adjtomo

-A more flexible solution would be to create your own Conda environment and
+2) A more flexible solution would be to create your own Conda environment and
 install software yourself.
-For that you will have to follow the instructiosn on
+For that you will have to follow the instructions on
 the `main docs page <index.html#installation>`__.

-If you go this route, make sure you activate this conda environment before
+If you go with Option 2, make sure you activate your conda environment before
 proceeding.

 3) Set up a SPECFEM2D/3D/3D_GLOBE working directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SeisFlows requires a pre-established SPECFEM working directory, with a) binary executables (configured and compiled), b) an appropriate DATA/ directory containing source, stations and Par_file, and c) an initial (and target) model defined using one of SPECFEM's internally defined model formats.
+SeisFlows requires a pre-established SPECFEM working directory, with:

+a) binary executables (configured and compiled),
+b) an appropriate DATA/ directory containing source, stations and Par_file, and
+c) an initial (and target) model defined using one of SPECFEM's internally defined model formats.

 .. note::

-    If you already have a valid directory where you run forward simulations, you can likely skip the following subsections (3a) through (3d).
+    If you already have a valid directory where you run forward simulations, you can likely skip the following subsections 3a -- 3d.

 3a) Configure and compile
 `````````````````````````

 You will need to clone SPECFEM2D/3D/3D_GLOBE (you choose the flavor), configure
 and compile the code.
 Below are instructions specifically for Chinook.

-Other
-clusters will have different compiler options and requirements that are machine
+Other clusters will have different compiler options and requirements that are
-and OS specific so it is difficult to write a generalized set of instructions.
+machine/OS specific so it is difficult to write a generalized set of
+instructions.

 Here we choose SPECFEM3D and compile using the Intel compiler suite: